 There are some days when the weather outside is frightful, and the warm, cozy house is so delightful.
 But the novelty of being cooped up at home with kid of all ages and interests can wear off pretty quickly unless Mom or Dad come up with some winning activities.
-Here are some indoor games for kids that can keep everyone entertained and busy for hours.
+In addition to this roundup of fun board games, here are some indoor games for kids that can keep everyone entertained and busy for hours.

 Scavenger House Hunt

 Have one person prepare ten clues that will take players to different hiding spots around the house.
 Each player receives a list marked one through ten, and as they find each clue, players check it off and note the location on their master list.
 They can then follow the instructions written on the clue card before heading to find the next card.

 For example, a card can say, “Jumping jacks can be so fun, give me ten and go find the next one.
 It’s sitting somewhere very sweet, near spices that you like to eat.”
 (The next clue would be near the sugar canister.)
 Time the kids and have them all work together racing against the clock or divide them into teams and prepare a set of clues on different color paper for each team to avoid any clue mixups.